A recently granted patent from Google covers supporting querying and predictions. It does this by focusing on user-specific knowledge graphs.

 In some examples, the value of the property can include another topic.

 A user-specific knowledge graph can be created based on content associated with a respective user.

-That content may be processed by one or more parsers to populate the user-specific structured graph.
+One or more parsers may process that content to populate the user-specific structured graph.

 A parser may be specific to a particular schema.